 Revenue Factor represents the percent of the base case metal price(s) used to optimize for the pit.
 For example, if the base case gold price is $1600/oz (100% RF), then the 80% RF is $1280/oz.

-However the pit optimization algorithm generates more data than shown in the NPV graph (see table below).
+However the pit optimization algorithm generates more data than just shown in the NPV graph.
+An example of that data is shown in the table below.
 For each Revenue Factor increment, the data for ore and waste tonnes is typically provided, along with strip ratio, NPV, Profit, Mining cost, Processing, and Total Cost at a minimum.
-It is quick and easy to examine more of the data than just the NPV.

 In many 43-101 reports, limited optimization analysis is presented.
-Perhaps the engineers did drill down deeper into the data and merely included the NPV graph for simplicity purposes.
-I have sometimes done this to avoid creating five pages of text on pit optimization alone.
+Perhaps the engineers did drill down deeper into the data and only included the NPV graph in the report for simplicity purposes.
+I have sometimes done this to avoid creating five pages of text on pit optimization alone, which few may have interest in.
 However, in due diligence data rooms I have also seen many optimization summary files with very limited interpretation of the optimization data.

 Pit optimization is a approximation process, as I outlined in a prior post titled “Pit Optimization–How I View It”.
 It is just a guide for pit design.
 One must not view it as a final and definitive answer to what is the best pit over the life of mine since optimization looks far into the future based on current information, .

 The pit optimization analysis does yield a fair bit of information about the ore body configuration, the vertical grade distribution, and addresses how all of that impacts on the pit size.
 Therefore I normally examine a few other plots that help shed light on the economics of the orebody.
 Each orebody is different and can behave differently in optimization.
-While pit averages are useful, I also prefer to examine the incremental economic impacts between the Revenue Factors.
+While pit averages are useful, it is crucial to examine the incremental economic impacts between the Revenue Factor shells.

 What Else Can We Look At?